Len42/OpAmpTester/README.md

 ### Notes

-This circuit should work with just about any DIP op amp IC (single, dual, or quad) that can operate on a 9 volt power supply and that has the usual pinout.
+This tester can test just about any DIP op amp IC (single, dual, or quad) that can operate on a 9 volt power supply and that has the usual pinout.
 I have tried it with several chips including:
 - TL071, TL074
 - LM358
 - OPA2134

+The circuit is designed for a 9-volt power supply.
+Using a higher supply voltage may not work because the LEDs can't take much reverse voltage.

 The PCB layout is provided in KiCad and gerber formats.
-(TBD) The PCBs that I used can be ordered from OSH Park.
-The design is [here.](https://oshpark.com/shared_projects/zzz)
+The PCBs that I used can be ordered from OSH Park.
+The design is [here.](https://oshpark.com/shared_projects/9kqx3vmx)

-I have provided a [parts](OpAmpTester-BOM.csv) list with links to specific parts and vendors, but most of the components are generic resistors, capacitors, and LEDs - it's not necessary to use the exact parts that I listed.
+I made a [parts list](OpAmpTester-BOM.csv) with links to specific parts and vendors, but most of the components are generic resistors, capacitors, and LEDs - it's not necessary to use the exact parts that I listed.
 I do recommend using good quality IC sockets because cheap ones are not designed for repeated IC insertion and removal.

 Please note that I am a hobbyist, not a trained electronics engineer.
 No guarantees!

 ### References

-This design is based on some other op amp testers that I found:
+This design is based on some other op amp testers:

 - [Edison Science Corner](https://www.youtube.com/watch?v=aGswFkS5oHQ)
 - [NightFire Electronics](https://vakits.com/single-op-amp-tester-kit)